spcourse/website/_schedules/Normal SP1+SP2 S2/index.md

 * You must complete **one module per level**.
 * Some levels offer **alternative modules** covering the same concepts in different scientific contexts.
-* Challenges are optional for SP1/SP2 (but **required for higher grades in Data Processing**).
+* Challenges are optional for SP1/SP2 (but, required for higher grades in Data Processing).

 ### Tutorials and Support

-Although the track is flexible, **you are not expected to work independently without support**.
+Although the track is flexible, **you are not on your own**.

 * Tutorials are on-campus working sessions.
 * Teaching staff are present to answer questions and discuss solutions.